Fractal Noise

 And you get the resulting image...

 Fractal isn't a different type of noise, it's still Perlin Noise, it's just that now "Fractal Iterations" have been applied to your Perlin Noise.
-Sometimes "Fractal Iterations" is called 'Levels' or 'Octaves', for example, in 3dsmax, if you look at the "Noise Map" interface above, there's a parameter called "Levels" set to 3, this is in fact the "Fractal Iterations" parameter by a different name.
+Sometimes "Fractal Iterations" is called 'Levels' or 'Octaves' or 'Detail', for example, in 3dsmax, if you look at the "Noise Map" interface above, there's a parameter called "Levels" set to 3, this is in fact the "Fractal Iterations" parameter by a different name.
 Changing the Levels value adds more detail.

 But how does fractal actually work under the hood?